opnfv/opnfvdocs/docs/platformoverview/softwarearchitecture.rst

 OPNFV Brahmaputra release supports different SDN controllers.
 Some scenarios don't use an SDN controller but rely just on **Neutron** networking capabilities.

-Depending on the SDN controller you are using, the featureset will vary.
+Depending on the SDN controller you are using, the featureset available will vary.
+More information on feature support and scenarios can be found in the Brahmaputra configuration and user guides.
 Brahmaputra also provides scenarios without an SDN controller, just using OpenStack Neutron.

-The OpenDaylight project is a collaborative open source project that aims to accelerate adoption of Software-Defined Networking (SDN) and Network Functions Virtualization (NFV) with a transparent approach that fosters new innovation.

-**OpenDaylight** is an SDN controller that aims to accelerate adoption of Software-Defined Networking (SDN) and Network Functions Virtualization (NFV) with a transparent approach that fosters new innovation.
+**OpenDaylight** is an SDN controller aiming to accelerate adoption of Software-Defined Networking (SDN) and Network Functions Virtualization (NFV) with a transparent approach that fosters new innovation.
 OpenDaylight runs within a JVM and is installed in OPNFV within a container and integrated with OpenStack